 ECOA and Evaluating Income

-Evaluating income is a critical step in the credit application process and also a place where discrimination could easily take place.
+Evaluating income is a critical step in the credit application process and a place where discrimination could easily take place.

 For example, the ECOA demands lenders treat income from public assistance programs income the same as any other type of income.
 Income from public assistance could come in the form of Social Security, food stamps, assistance paying utilities or Medicaid.